-Not everyone is a down hill skier but that shouldn’t stop you from enjoying the fresh air and snow in Sutton this winter.
+Not everyone is a down hill skier but that shouldn’t stop you from enjoying the fresh air and snow by enjoying winter hiking around Sutton.
 There are all sorts of possibilities for snowshoeing and winter hiking regardless of the conditions.

-Continue up Maple and bear left onto Real which leads up to Parc Sutton.
+Continue up Maple and bear left onto chemin Réal which leads up to Parc Sutton.
 This important environmentally protected zone offers around 50km of trails for hiking and snowshoeing.
 Their trails are primarily on the flanks of the Sutton massif i.e. you are nearly always climbing or descending so small snowshoes or crampons plus hiking poles are a really good idea.

-On the other side of the mountains towards Mansonville and about 15 minutes from Sutton is Au Diable Vert.
+On the other side of the mountains towards Glen Sutton, a 15 minutes sceniv drive takes you to Au Diable Vert.
 Good hiking and snowshoeing trails plus the possibility of cross country in open forest that is mainly level.
 Note that the final section of the access road is very steep so unless you have a 4 wheel drive vehicle you should plan on using the lower parking lot (clearly indicated) and walking the 10 minutes up to the lodge.
 They have snowshoes for rent.
 Call in advance to reserve at weekends.